h-larsson/IMAM_TDDMRG/README.md

 The definitions of input parameters recognized by TDDMRG-CM are listed below.
 Some advices to keep in mind:
 <ol>
   <li>Use logbook file as much as possible.
 One exception in which logbook cannot be used to get the value of a certain parameter if this parameter is needed somewhere else in the input file.</li>
   <li>Use absolute paths for input parameters recognized by TDDMRG-CM.
-Consider using `os.path.abspath` to help you resolve the absolute path of a relative path.</li>
+Consider using <code>os.path.abspath</code> to help you resolve the absolute path of a relative path.</li>
 </ol>
+These input parameters may be categorized into general input (needed by all three functionalities), ground state, annihilation operation, and time evolution.

 ### General
 <details>